Skip to content

 Give the decision a shape

 A decision needs edges, and three of them do most of the work.
 A deadline: "we pick on Thursday" turns an open-ended thread into an event with an end.
 A shortlist, not a pile: two or three real options beat fifteen half-considered ones, so someone should do the slightly ruthless job of cutting it down.
 And an equal say: the loudest person in the chat isn't automatically right, and the quiet ones usually have opinions they've simply never typed.
 When everyone's vote counts the same, you surface the group's real preference instead of its most persistent one.
+Our five-step method for choosing where to stay with a group walks the same three edges in more detail.

 Vote it out, then book